tomasbaran/todoey/README.md

 * Add todoes
 * Mark them as done
 * Delete them
-* Refresh the list by pulling the screen
+* Refresh the todo list by pulling the screen
 * Saves data locally as a json

 ![](readme/screenshot.png)